bugfender/bugfender-maui/README.md

 # Bugfender bindings for .NET MAUI

-Bugfender is a tool to aggregate all your mobile application logs in on a place, so you can access them remotely.
-This repository provides bindings for iOS and Android on Maui projects.
+Bugfender is a tool to aggregate all your mobile application logs in a single place, so you can access them remotely.
+This repository provides bindings for iOS and Android on MAUI projects.
 Also provides a sample solution that shows the integration.

 In order to use Bugfender, you will need an account which you can [create here](https://bugfender.com).